Skip to main content

 Post-Import Configuration

-After successfully importing all three packages, you need to proceed with the configuration of each AI Product to complete the setup process.
+After successfully importing all three groups, you need to proceed with the configuration of each AI Product to complete the setup process.
 It is advised to configure the products in the following minimum order :

 • Configure AI Governance